csswizardry/csswizardry.github.com/_posts/2015-06-13-contextual-styling-ui-components-nesting-and-implementation-detail.md

 ### The Best Solution

-I’m not saying this problem is solved at all, far from it, but from the three solutions I’ve outlined I’d have to say that, on balance—and speaking purely objectively—the utility classes is probably the best option.
+I’m not saying this problem is solved at all, far from it, but from the three solutions I’ve outlined I’d have to say that, on balance — and speaking purely objectively — the utility classes is probably the best option.

 It has fewer large downsides, such as leaking styles and limited usage, and it poses no real problems other than subjective ones (like, ‘Eww, utility classes